benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

 You might be old enough to remember image sprites (you probably aren't let's be honest), but essentially you would put all your image assets into a single image and then reference the specific image using coordinates (for where the icon was laid out on the sprite).
 This was a performance technique used to avoid lots of image requests (HTTP 2 has largely solved that issue now btw).
 This technique is similar, but different.

+### The Symbol Element

 Let me introduce you to the `<symbol>` element.
 The [symbol element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) "element is used to define graphical template objects which can be instantiated by a `<use>` element." - MDN.
 We can leverage this to construct a sprite with our icons.
 First, we create a file sprite.svg, and add an `<svg>` element that wraps a symbol.
-Next, we take the icon (that we would have inlined), and swap the svg for a symbol element, and give it an id (the id is important).

-Next, we add another icon to the sprite by adding it as a symbol.
+Next, we take the icon (that we would have inlined), and swap the svg for a symbol element, and give it an id.
+The id is important!
+Finally, we'll add a second icon to the sprite by adding it as a symbol.

 Example: